icgrp/ese532_handouts/_sources/hw5/homework_submission.md

             and show how it is connected to the memories.
 You can find the variables that are mapped onto memories in the ***Resource Profile*** view of the
             ***Analysis*** perspective.
+            ```{hint}
+            From the information on ***Analysis***, what can you conclude about the process behind the loop?
+Show us where the data are stored and allocated on the memory.
+When they are loaded, what are the subsequent processes that they have gone through?
+A rough sketch of the process showing the main components will be considered satisfactory.
+            ```

     1. Assuming a continuous flow of input data, how many data does the pipelined loop need per clock cycle from `Buffer_1`?
             (1 line)